Garlic is effective in cooking, health remedies, skin care, and natural cleaning for daily life.

 Skin Health:

-Applied topically, garlic can help treat minor skin conditions, such as acne and fungal infections, due to its antibacterial and antifungal properties.
+When applied externally, garlic can aid in addressing minor skin issues, such as acne and fungal infections, thanks to its antibacterial and antifungal characteristics.

 Immune System Support: